 The duel on the realization turned significantly in favor of Big Tournament Golf, but... with the chapter on life, the gap widens dramatically!
 Eagle Shot Golf offers four different golfers and three difficulty levels (Novice, Amateur, Expert).
 With Expert level, it's possible to fully compose your cart, with a wide selection of clubs but also balls, giving some technical depth to the soft.
 But when comes the question of the courses, this is disappointing: a single course of eighteen holes is available!
 Besides this, it's possible to play four, but this may not be enough to match his competitor...
 SNK game includes four difficulty levels, two game modes, six golfers, and no less than four eighteen holes golf courses!
 Hard to take for his rival, who lost every round so far in this comparison.
 But the most important criteria is yet to come: the gameplay ...

 Big Tournament Golf offers a clear and fluid display.
 Before each hole, you are entitled to a 3d aerial view of it, with its informations.
-The shot screen is well thought out: on the top left, the remaining yards.
-On the lower part, stance indicator, selected club, and on the right, the power gauge, strike height gauge, and a representation of the ball on the ground.
+On the top left, the remaining yards.
+On the lower part, stance indicator, selected club, and on the right, power gauge, strike height gauge, and a representation of the ball on the ground.
 Above, a small aerial map of the hole with its information and wind indicator.
-It's comprehensive but despite all these facts, the 'visual' area is still large and game preserves the beautiful part.
+It's comprehensive but the 'visual' area is still large.
 ESG doesn't feature intermediate screens or mini-animations, nor a clear and concise playing area...
 Not only nothing happens on the subjective screen when you move orientation, but golfers don't fit very well with the backgrounds.
 On the left, a way too large map of the hole and its informations, hiding a third of the screen; right, all game settings displayed in rectangular menus.
 Wind, club selection, stance, direction, strength.
 In the middle of the screen, the remaining yards and other info in a frame, and the only gauge shot.
 We navigate with B button and directions of the stick, and once the settings are made, you must press the right timing to hit the ball at the desired height.
 The fact of being in a bunker, in the rough or other does not affect the power of your strike, but only the difficulty of making an accurate shot.
 BTG goes further: the orientation changes in real time, and the choices are displayed in pop-up menus that appear only when necessary.
 Both apps offer to set the direction, stance, height and striking power.
 On the green, ESG still shows its limits: the relief is not displayed on the game screen, what a shame!
 Programmers have added an aerial view of it to show its surface.
-BTG does not bother with such nonsense and features a green viewed from top, in relief, and an interface for precise and intuitive putts.
-Nazca prevails at all levels: clarity, completeness, flexibility and intuitive controls, readability of the field, technicity...
-Eagle Shot Golf is not totally bad, but can't even come close a single second in this chapter.
+BTG features a green viewed from top, in relief, and a putting interface precise and intuitive.
+Nazca prevails at all levels: clarity, intuitive controls, readability of the field, technicity.

 Eagle Shot Golf suffered a real humiliation in this versus, but did one single contemporary game of Big Tournament Golf could have take this duel?
 SNK, and in this instance the Nazca studio, managed to achieve a near-perfect version of an arcade game of golf.
 The Sammy title is too fledgling to pretend competing: summary realization, ultra-limited replay value, simplistic gameplay...
 The editor could have done better, but the same probably can't be said for its rival, as it is sublime at all points of view.